 In 2000, 189 countries adopted the Millennium Development Goals (MDGs).
 These eight goals were designed to reduce global poverty and disease by 2015, and transform the lives of millions in the world’s poorest countries.

-Sub-Saharan African governments’ own budgets account for the majority of public resources in the region, but aid remains a critical part of the picture.
-Across the globe, smart aid from rich countries is helping to unlock other sources of finance, build infrastructure and lay the groundwork for continued and sustainable growth.
+Sub-Saharan African governments’ own budgets account for the majority of public resources in the region, but ODA remains a critical part of the picture.
+Across the globe, smart development assistance from wealthy countries is helping to unlock other sources of finance, build infrastructure and lay the groundwork for continued and sustainable growth.

-Development assistance is essential to the poorest and most vulnerable countries. that still depend heavily on development assistance.
-While other resources available to poor countries (including foreign direct investment, remittances and loans) have significantly increased, nearly all LDCs – the majority of which are in sub-Saharan Africa – have a more limited capacity to raise domestic revenues or attract other external flows, and thus remain strongly dependent on ODA.
+Development assistance is essential to the poorest and most vulnerable countries.
+While other resources available to poor countries (including foreign direct investment, remittances and loans) have significantly increased, nearly all LDCs – more than two-third of which are in sub-Saharan Africa – have a more limited capacity to raise domestic revenues or attract other external flows, and thus remain strongly dependent on ODA.
 In its 2015 DATA Report, ONE showed that 27 countries (all but two of which are LDCs) spend less than $150 per person on basic services in a whole year.
 In other words, 27 countries currently spend just 2% of the amount – on a per capita basis – that an OECD country such as the United Kingdom ($6,515) does.

-International aid has had a transformative impact on the lives of millions of people.

-As of mid-2014, the Global Fund to Fight AIDS, Tuberculosis and Malaria had provided 410 million mosquito nets to help protect families from malaria, testing and treatment for 11.9 million cases of tuberculosis and antiretroviral therapy (ARV) for 6.6 million people.
-Since 2000, the GAVI Alliance has supported the immunisation of 440 million additional children, saving 6 million lives.
-GAVI’s support for vaccines through to 2015 will contribute to averting close to an additional four million future deaths.
+As of end of 2015, the Global Fund to Fight AIDS, Tuberculosis and Malaria had provided 600 million mosquito nets to help protect families from malaria, testing and treatment for 15 million cases of tuberculosis, and antiretroviral (ARV) therapy for 8.6 million people.
+Since 2000, the GAVI Alliance has supported the immunisation of 500 million additional children.